 Accommodation and Work Contract

-When accommodation is provided with the work, there must be a dedicated accommodation agreement.
-This must be separate from the employment agreement or able to be separated.
-Relevant agreements must be either be a tenancy agreement (when your employer is the landlord of the accommodation) or an accommodation agreement (when staying in a property like a motel, for instance).
+When accommodation is provided with the work, there must be a dedicated Accommodation Agreement.
+This must be separate from the Employment Agreement or able to be separated.
+Relevant agreements must be either a Tenancy Agreement (when your employer is the landlord of the accommodation) or an Accommodation Agreement (when staying in a property like a motel, for instance).
 When referring to accommodation, the contract will likely say “lodging”.
 Lodging is another word for “accommodation”.